vespperhq/vespper/examples/deployments/aws-terraform/README.md

 ## Installation

-Follow the following steps to deploy Merlinn to your AWS environment using Terraform:
+Follow the following steps to deploy Vespper to your AWS environment using Terraform:

 ### 0. Navigate to the current folder